 (b.
 1985, Innsbruck, Austria)

 Lukas Fambri has been drawing since the late 1990s, producing stand alone as well as entire series of portraits and figuratives.
 He began to explore different drawing techniques as he was maturing under reclusive conditions arising from an early-onset of various mental health problems in the early 2000s.
-He is best known for his most recent series of paintings which he created whilst experiencing panic attacks.
+He is best known for his most recent paintings which he created whilst experiencing panic attacks.

 Since the early 2000s Fambri has produced thousands of sketches, portraits, landscapes and various other works of art.
 Throughout the 2000s he had exclusively used graphites, charcoals and chalks for his work, steadely honing his skills with those materials in an autodidact fashion.
 In recent years Fambri became more experimental and began to incorporate drawing inks, colored pencils, colored crayons, markers and various other materials to achieve his ideas.

 After years of encouragment he exhibited some of his accumulated works for the first time in public (“Portrait Drawings”, 2014).
 Met with good receptions it drew attention to his persona and vast collection of works he’d created in private for well over a decade.

 “Back then there was nothing else to do but to draw.
 The

 world ceased to make sense right outside my small apartment

 windows and entrance door.
 Venturing outside was almost

 and, in a certain way, it still is.” – 2016